18F/18f.gsa.gov/_styleguide/subpages/images.md

 To add images to the site:
   1. Add the image to the assets directory.
     - Blog images go in the `/assets/blog/` directory.
 The subdirectories are organized by topic, so place the image in the directory that pertains to blog post's primary topic.
+For detailed information on adding images to the blog, see [Blog]({{ site.baseurl }}/styleguide/blog).
     - All other images can go in the `/assets/img/` directory.
   2. Reference the file path in an image tag, making sure to prefix the path with `{% raw %}{{ site.baseurl }}{% endraw %}` and adding `alt` text for accessibility purposes.